MarquisOgre/digiswap-document/products/sweet-pool/auto-compounding.md

 * You need to harvest or compound (reinvest) your DIGIS by yourself.
 That means returning to the site, tapping buttons, and using a bit of BNB for transaction fees.
 * Interest is displayed as APR, which doesn’t include compounding.
-* Deposits [SYRUP Token](syrup-pool-faq.md#whats-syrup-token) to your wallet upon staking
+* Deposits [SYRUP Token](sweet-pool-faq.md#whats-sweet-token) to your wallet upon staking

 **Auto DIGIS**

 * Stake your DIGIS and forget about it!
-The DIGIS you stake in this Syrup Pool will be automatically compounded (reinvested) for you, minus a small fee.
+The DIGIS you stake in this Sweet Pool will be automatically compounded (reinvested) for you, minus a small fee.
 * The “automatic” compounding function is triggered by other users who get a small bounty for triggering it.
 * Interest is displayed as APY, which includes compounding.
 * A small performance fee is subtracted from your earnings each time the pool is automatically compounded.
 See below.
 * An unstaking fee applies when you unstake within 3 days of manually staking.
 See below.
 * Does not deposit SYRUP to your wallet upon staking

-### What are the fees for the Auto DIGIS Syrup Pool?
+### What are the fees for the Auto DIGIS Sweet Pool?

 **Deposit fee**